gjadi-mej/Test-rst-rendering/tests/fs/README.rst

 ..
-    Copyright 2019 MicroEJ Corp.
+    Copyright 2020 MicroEJ Corp.
 All rights reserved.
-    MicroEJ Corp.
-PROPRIETARY/CONFIDENTIAL.
-Use is subject to license terms.
+    Use of this source code is governed by a BSD-style license that can be found with this software.
 ..

 **********************************